nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_03-METHODS.md

 Miss Fuzz was fed Llama Chow on 06/29/2020
 ```
 ## Practice: Feed your Critters
-Refactor your critter classes to add a `food` porperty and a `feed` method
+Refactor your critter classes to add a `food` property and a `feed` method

 ## Practice: Convert Critter Objects to a String

-In the first Classes chapter, we mentioned that printing an instance output a not-so-helpful-looking representation of that object.
+In the first Classes chapter, we mentioned that printing an instance give you a not-so-helpful-looking representation of that object.
 One way to get a more human-readable result is to define a string representation of your instance with __str__ and __repr__.

 Use the [`__str__` and `__repr__`](https://realpython.com/lessons/how-and-when-use-__str__/) magic methods on your classes to specify what an object's string representation should be.
 It's just like the `toString()` method in JavaScript.
+The difference between the two methods is trivial at this point.
+Feel free to stick with `__str__`.

-If you print a `Chicken` object.
-The output would look something like below.
+Currently, if you print a `Chicken` object, for example, the output would look something like below.

 ```py
 foghorn_leghorn = Chicken("Foghorn Leghorn", "leghorn rooster", "cracked corn")